tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 # Salesforce B2B Commerce Postman Setup for Partners

-_Created by Tom Zarr with key contributions from Sandra Golden and Jordane Bachelet._
+_Created by Tom Zarr with key contributions from Sandra Golden and Jordane Bachelet_

 This material is supplemental to the B2B Commerce Partner Learning Camp curricula.
 See the curricula and the contained courses for the complete setup procedure of a B2B Commerce standalone environment.